duzzisantos/postgresql-query-service/README.md

 # PostgreSQL Query Service

-You can use this service to perform common DML operations in PostgreSQL using custom query builders that can manipulate your database and return desired data.
+This service performs common DML operations in PostgreSQL using custom query builders which interact with your database and return desired data.

 ## Use